randre03/jekyll-now/_posts/2017-12-26-ctags_and_neovim.md

 title: Getting ctags to work with Elixir (in Neovim)
 ---

-# Getting ctags to work for elixir in vim

 (Note: I've gone back to Spacemacs, but leaving here in case it's useful for future me and others.)

 ### tldr: If you're using universal-ctags and want elixir support: